cchitsiang/awesome-stars/README.md

 - [llamastack/llama-stack-apps](https://github.com/llamastack/llama-stack-apps) - Agentic components of the Llama Stack APIs
 - [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 📚 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.
 - [greatfrontend/awesome-front-end-system-design](https://github.com/greatfrontend/awesome-front-end-system-design) - Curated front end system design resources for interviews and learning
-- [aishwaryanr/awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!
 - [aliesbelik/load-testing-toolkit](https://github.com/aliesbelik/load-testing-toolkit) - Collection of open-source tools for debugging, benchmarking, load and stress testing your code or services.
-- [systemdesign42/system-design-academy](https://github.com/systemdesign42/system-design-academy) - Newsletter to help busy software engineers become good at system design 👇
+- [systemdesign42/system-design-academy](https://github.com/systemdesign42/system-design-academy) - If you want to become good at system design, join this newsletter now 👇
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version
 - [ExpLangcn/NucleiTP](https://github.com/ExpLangcn/NucleiTP) - 自动整合全网Nuclei的漏洞POC，实时同步更新最新POC！
 - [jordan-cutler/path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond